SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 Tested with Synchronet v3.17c (in development).
 Older versions of Synchronet (e.g. v3.17b) may work however.

-An up-to-date set of exec/load/*.js files (from cvs.synchronet) are needed.
+An up-to-date set of exec/load/*.js files (from git.synchro.net) are needed.

 Install
 -------